cypress-io/cypress/system-tests/projects/migration-component-testing/README.md

 ## Update Config

 We can migrate to the new `cypress.config.js`.
-The expected output is in`expected-cypress.config.js`.
+The expected output is in `expected-cypress.config.js`.
 The main points are:

 - `specPattern` is nested under `component`.
 It's a combination of `componentFolder` + `testFiles`.
 - `componentFolder` and `testFiles` are gone.
 - We add an empty `setupNodeEvents` function in `component`.

 The expected output is in [`expected-cypress.config.js`](./expected-cypress.config.js).

+## Setup Component Testing

+Users are required to reconfigure component testing, since the API is changing so much (we now use a `devServer` key in the config to start their dev server, etc).